 Articles cover a lot of ground.
 They’re clearly written with plenty of screenshots and, on more technical pieces, Sophos covers all niche situations.

 We want a cleaner layout for the knowledgebase, though.
 The current version isn’t dated or offensive looking, but we found it difficult to browse the list of topics without first committing to one of only three categories.
 Like other aspects of Sophos Home, the knowledgebase looks good, but isn’t as useful as options seen from other antiviruses.

 Overall, though, support is good.
 Response times are quick, articles are well-written and Sophos gives you a clean, but awkward, interface to get through it all.
 The only thing missing from this area is a 24/7 form of contact that few other antiviruses provide.

 Sophos is an okay antivirus that has a lot of features at a low price.
 We can’t overlook the poor performance in our hands-on testing, though, and, with no recent lab results to compare it to, that’s the best we have to go on.

 It’s best suited for families.
 The low price and high device count are enough to point toward that, along with an integrated web interface and comprehensive parental control.
 It makes more sense logistically than it does for security.

-If you’re an individual user or just need more protection, make sure to check out our other antivirus reviews.
 Let us know your thoughts on Sophos Home in the comments below and, as always, thanks for reading.